fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 <div class="tasks">

-### Exercises 12.10.
+### Exercises 12.11.

-#### Exercise 12.10: Persisting data in redis
+#### Exercise 12.11: Persisting data in redis

 Do not yet create volume for redis.
-Ensure that the data is not persisted by default, that is, after running after running `docker-compose down` and `docker-compose up` the the counter value is not anymore set.
+Ensure that the data is not persisted by default, that is, after running after running _docker-compose down_ and _docker-compose up_ the the counter value is not anymore set.

-Create a volume for redis data and make sure that the data survives after running `docker-compose down` and `docker-compose up`
+Create a volume for redis data and make sure that the data survives after running _docker-compose down_ and _docker-compose up_

 </div>